freebobuxsite/Z3RO-SERIES/README.md

 # Z3RO-SB

+## WHATEVER YOU DO WITH Z3RO IS YOUR RESPONSIBILITY.
+I DO NOT CONDONE SELF BOTS, THIS IS A PROJECT I WANT PEOPLE TO CHECK OUT IN THEIR OWN SERVERS FOR FUN!

 Z3RO SB (self bot) is a discord self bot (currently in development) that will be featuring 100+ commands for you to play around with!

 DOWNLOAD HERE : https://zemult.github.io